 Suppose that \(g\) is a positive, completely multiplicative function for \((S, \cdot)\) and that the corresponding Dirichlet series converges on \((t_0, \infty)\) for some \(t_0 \in (0, \infty)\).
 Then \[G(t) = \prod_{i \in I} \frac{|i|^t}{|i|^t - g(i)}, \quad t \in (t_0, \infty)\] In particular \[\zeta(t) = \prod_{i \in I} \frac{|i|^t}{|i|^t - 1}, \quad t \in (t_0, \infty)\]

-Open the simulation of the standard zeta distribution on \(\N_+\).
-Vary \(t\) with the scrollbar and note the shape of the probability density function and the value of the rate constant \(\alpha = 1 / \zeta(t)\).
-Run the simulation and compare the empirical density function to the probability density function.
+The app below is simulation of the standard zeta distribution on \(\N_+\).
+The parameter \(t\) cam be varied with the scrollbar and the value of the rate constant \(\alpha = 1 / \zeta(t)\) is also shown.

 The standard moment results can be rephrased as follows: